111 West 57th Street: Interior

 Studio Sofield designed the new spaces and redesigned the existing spaces at 111 West 57th Street; the interior of the original Steinway Hall had originally been designed by Walter L. Hopkins.
 There are 59 apartments in total.
 Originally, the building had 60 units, with 46 in the tower and 14 in Steinway Hall; the tower's top two units have been combined for a total of 45 tower apartments.
 According to the New York City Department of City Planning, the building has a gross floor area of 303,225 ft2.

 The building has 20,000 sqft of amenity space across several floors.
 Spanning the cellar and floors 1, 3, and 4 is a "non-residential unit", which contains 54158 ft2 of commercial space.
 Several stories in the tower and base contain mechanical equipment, (Note: These are floors 2, 9, 21, 40–41, and 62–63, as well as the space on and above floor 84.) while floors 51, 71, and 86 are unenclosed.
 111 West 57th Street contains fourteen elevators: five in Steinway Hall and nine in the tower.
 Seven of the tower elevators are within individual suites, while the remaining seven elevators are shared by all residents.
 Steinway Hall had initially contained six elevators, one of which was upgraded as part of the residential project.
 Decorations, such as bas-reliefs of tourist landmarks such as St. Patrick's Cathedral and the Whitney Museum, are scattered throughout the building.
+There is also a four-story, 42000 ft2 commercial space, which is used by auction house Bonhams as of 2026.